Nabil Investment Banking Selling 1.12 Crore Units of its New Open Ended Scheme ‘NI 31’ from Shrawan 30

 How To Apply IPO/FPO/Right Share Through Mero Share?

-For this purpose, as the fund manager, Nabil Investment Banking had submitted the application to the Securities Board Of Nepal (SEBON) on Chaitra 16, 2079 BS seeking approval.
+For this purpose, Securities Board Of Nepal (SEBON) has given the approval to the company on Shrawan 8, 2082 BS.
+As the fund manager, Nabil Investment Banking had submitted the application to the board on Chaitra 16, 2079 BS seeking approval.
 Only after the permission from the board, the company can sell the units to the general public.

 ‘NI 31’ is an open ended scheme.
 In an open-ended mutual fund, interested investors can purchase or sell the shares in the fund directly from the fund.
 There is no need to purchase from existing shareholders.